 3. Market Insight: new insight about customers, competitors and the industry, obtained from listening to, observing and learning from customers, thought leaders, suppliers and other information sources

 4. Unique Insight: bringing together the best of the Native, Collective & Market Insights to establish an understanding of the market and opportunity that is based on the company’s unique capabilities and the market’s unique opportunities

-All companies operate with Native Insight…the question is simply: how good is it?
-Some companies harness Collective Insight, which is an important exercise; but the majority of the companies that do harness it stop there.
+All companies operate with Native Insight… the question is simply: how good is it?
+Some companies harness Collective Insight, which is an important exercise; but the majority of the companies that harness it stop there.
 Harnessing Collective Insight can be informative and cathartic, but it is rarely accurate or transformational.
 When companies acquire true Market Insight, they hold powerful information that can transform themselves and (often) the industry.
-Unfortunately, even when companies do obtain Market Insight, they typically view it as a periodic transaction or event, instead of an ongoing quest for insight.
+Unfortunately, even when companies obtain Market Insight, they typically view it as a periodic transaction or event, instead of an ongoing quest for insight.